miguelbiron/NumPygeons.jl/README.md

 ────────────────────────────────────────────────────────────────────────────
 ```

+#### Traces

-**Traces**: NumPygeons has a specialized recorder to capture samples from
+NumPygeons has a specialized recorder to capture samples from
 the target without converting them from JAX arrays.
 To use it, just add it to
 the list of recorders like so (we add other interesting recorders too)
 ```python